 In 2015 I visited Kuala Lumpur for the first time.
-It was not my plan to go there, because the trip’s goal was China.
-But the return flight from Hong Kong to Amsterdam had an 8-hour layover in the Malaysian capital.
-My boyfriend and I seized the opportunity to get a first impression of Kuala Lumpur.
+It was not my plan to go there, but my flight had an 8-hour layover in the Malaysian capital.
+My partner and I seized the opportunity to get a first impression of Kuala Lumpur.
 When I wrote this blog post for the first time, I said that KL had never been on my radar.
 In fact, Malaysia as a country was totally unknown to me.
 Something that definitely changed years later, when I lived there – unplanned – for almost a year.
 Unavoidably, I fell in love with the country and the people.
-I hope to have the chance to visit it many more times in the future.
+In spring 2023 I was in KL for the third time and hope to have the chance to visit it many more times in the future.
 Today I am doing this virtually by sharing a list of wonderful Kuala Lumpur things to do.

 1. See KL’s city icon: the Petronas Towers